 Psychiatrist Allan Barnes (Paul Stevens) is upset when his disturbed patient Michael Radin (Martin Lavut) commits suicide.
 He feels he could have done more to help the young man.
 Radin told Barnes about a horror-mask that was compelling him to murder, a claim that Barnes too hastily dismissed.
 A few days after the suicide, police Lieutenant Martin (Bill Walker) visits Paul, to ask about a real mask that Michael Radin was working on for a museum, an ancient Central American ritual artifact.
 It so happened that Martin mailed the mask to Barnes just before he died.
 Barnes ignores the warnings of his fianceé Pam (Claudette Nevins).
 Instead of taking the strange object to the cops, he tries it on in private, just to see what happens.
 He’s immediately projected into a parallel dimension of horror ruled by demonic magic and ritual sacrifices.
 A ‘phantom Radin’ is there, along with other ghostly phantasms.

 What follows is a rather schizophrenic movie that alternates between a (now) tame serial killer story, and stunningly vivid dream-hallucination sequences.
 In the wraparound part of the movie, Radin is shown stalking one victim in a nighttime sequence that predates most ‘giallo’ style murder-machine movies.
 Roffman even uses wide angle shots to mimic the point of view of the unseen pursuer.
-The actors, especially Paul Stevens, seem more than capable.
+The actors, especially Paul Stevens, are more than capable.
 Dr. Barnes’ transformation into a killer makes him a werewolf-like sympathetic victim, an involuntary monster, at least at the beginning.
 The framing story obliges us to spend time on extraneous story elements, most distractingly an unintentionally funny police investigation.
 The detective and Barnes’ fianceé share a couple of overdone, not particularly relevant interview scenes.
 We’re more concerned that Barnes will murder his secretary Miss Goodrich (Anne Collings), who is in love with him as well.

 The movie’s thin characterizations do not reduce interest in its central ‘magic’ icon, the evil mask.
 Whenever Dr. Barnes is in contact with the mask, the movie’s surface tension shoots skyward.
 The mask is a crude but credible-looking art object studded with tiny mosaic tiles.
 It just plain looks scary, and when Barnes puts it on it’s even scarier.
 It reminds us of the masks in a couple of Twilight Zone episodes that become serious bad news for their wearers.
 Ditto the horrifying demonic mask in the Japanese shocker Onibaba.
 Roffman’s movie begins with a bogus lecture by an man named Jim Moran, who tells us he collects masks from around the world.
 Although almost as suspicious as Dr. Frank C. Baxter’s laughably loony opening lecture tacked onto the beginning of Universal’s The Mole People, Moran’s speech does make us think about the function of ritual tribal masks, which are some of the oldest known human artifacts.